A Guide to Consular Processing

 The Procedure for Consular Processing

-Once your immigrant visa petition has been approved, the USCIS will forward the approved immigrant petition to the Department of State’s National Visa Center (NVC) for pre-processing.
+Once your immigrant visa petition has been approved, the U.S. Citizenship and Immigration Services (USCIS) will forward the approved immigrant petition to the Department of State’s National Visa Center (NVC) for pre-processing.
 The department will notify you when this happens.

-The NVC will hold your application until a visa number is available in your immigration category and will notify you once that happens.
-When you receive the notification, you’ll need to pay the processing fees and submit the required documents, such as the affidavit of support and financial statements from your sponsor (if your immigration is family based).
+The NVC will hold your application until the immigrant visa number is available in your immigration category and will notify you once that happens.
+When you receive the notification, you’ll need to pay the immigrant visa processing fees (fee bills) and submit the required documents, such as the affidavit of support and financial statements from your sponsor (if your immigration is family based).

 You’ll also need to complete the online application for your immigrant visa by filing Form DS-260.
 Remember to print out the confirmation page for this form after submitting it online.
 You’ll need it for later.